tombh/peas/README.md

 bundle exec guard
 ```

+The Peas API will be available at `vcap.me:4000`.

 ##Docker
+This installation method will work anywhere that Docker can be installed, so both locally and on
+remote servers like AWS and Digital Ocean (though this hasn't been tested yet, please let us know if
+you have success installing Peas on a remote server).
 Once you have installed Docker, install the Peas image with: `docker pull tombh/peas`.

 There are 2 things to bear in mind when running Peas' Docker image.
 Firstly, that because Peas